Click with confidence

 Professional indemnity insurance covers you if your clients don't like the photographs you've taken for them or if a technical problem with your equipment means you can't do something you said you could.
 So, it could pay the cost of reshooting wedding photos if the happy couple aren't.

-It also covers you for things like infringement of intellectual property and breach of confidentiality.
+It also covers you for things like infringement of intellectual property.
 Useful in this information-is-everywhere age.

 Glad you asked.

 The simple answer is: we know what we're doing.
 Professional insurance is all we do so we know what you need, even if you don't.

 We also know that buying insurance can be, well, a bit of a pain.
 So we make sure getting yours is quick and hassle-free.